SuyeshBadge/fixin5mins/memory-bank/activeContext.md

   - This parameter is required by Instagram Graph API for media creation
   - The fix ensures compatibility with Instagram's API requirements

+## [2024-06-XX] Emoji Rendering Issue on VM
+- Problem: Emoji icons (used as inline Unicode in templates) were rendered as empty boxes in generated images on the Google Cloud VM.
+- Cause: The VM did not have a color emoji font installed, so headless Chrome/Puppeteer could not render emoji.
+- Solution: Installed the `fonts-noto-color-emoji` package on the VM.
+After installation, emoji render correctly in generated images.
+- Action: Documented this system dependency in progress.md and activeContext.md.

 ## Active Decisions

 1. **Template Design**: Created purpose-story template with a clean, minimalist design, bold typography, and professional branding elements